-(Best months for planting Asparagus in USA - Zone 5a regions)
+(Best months for growing Asparagus in USA - Zone 5a regions)

 S = Plant undercover in seed trays.
 T = Plant out (transplant) seedlings.